-The pilot sessions provide not only useful insights into community engagement methodologies but also in presenting recommendations (this word will likely not be received well; how about citizens preference?) about specific issues which are important to the residents of Nanaimo.
+The pilot sessions provide not only useful insights into community engagement methodologies but also in presenting recommendations about specific issues which are important to the residents of Nanaimo.

 In Pilot Session #1, for example, the goal was to obtain feedback on issues of concern to residents and the promise was to listen and acknowledge their concerns.
 While a complete set of notes from the discussion is on the City's website, the following conclusions from the session provide useful insight for consideration when Council deliberates on its strategic priorities:1